magenta-aps/osdatascanner/docs/management-commands.md

 * `--leader`: An Account username.
 Restricts shown accounts to only those directly managed by the account.

+### `dpo_overview`

+Replicates the information found on the DPO overview page of the report module UI.

+Takes an organization UUID as an argument and shows all information related to that information.

+Takes two optional arguments:

+* `--unit`: An OrganizationalUnit UUID.
+Restricts data foundation to reports related to accounts related to the unit or descendant units of the unit.
+* `--scanner`: A scanner primary key (from the admin module).
+Restricts data foundation to reports related to ScannerReference objects containing that `scanner_pk` value.

 ### `user_overview`

 Replicates the information found on the user overview page of the report module UI.